 August 7th is National Lighthouse Day!
 And we are celebrating by highlighting the lighthouse of Puerto Rico.
 If you are a lighthouse fanatic, or even looking to add a little history into your next vacation in Puerto Rico, consider touring some of the wonderful lighthouses to be found in Puerto Rico.

-The lighthouses of Puerto Rico are the product of a master plan prepared by the government in response to the needs of maritime trade, which during the 19th century was the only way to import and export products, and the main route for transporting goods from one place to another on the island.
+Puerto Rico lighthouses are the product of a master plan prepared by the government in response to the needs of maritime trade, which during the 19th century was the only way to import and export products, and the main route for transporting goods from one place to another on the island.
 The requirements of the plan, the dominant architectural style in Puerto Rico, and the economy of the era are clearly reflected in the location, style, size, and functionality of these buildings.

 Common Elements found in Puerto Rico Lighthouses (Source: Ediciones Digitales)